lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 <hr style="height:5pt; visibility:hidden;" />
 # Basic introduction to full-potential program **lmf**{: style="color: blue"}

-This tutorial carries out a basic DFT calculation for silicon.
+This tutorial carries out a basic density-functional calculation for silicon.
 The goal is to introduce you to the different file types and the basics of running the code.
 It is assumed that you have installed the executables and that they are in your path (see installation tutorial for more).
-The full tutorial starts under the heading "Main tutorial".
-You can get straight to the commands by clicking on the "Command summary" dropdown menu below.
+The tutorial starts under the heading "Main tutorial"; you can jump straight to the commands by clicking on the "Command summary" dropdown menu.

 <hr style="height:5pt; visibility:hidden;" />
 ### Command summary